- Easy to set up

 Since the Echo first launched, the range has expanded.
-We’ve got the miniature Amazon Echo Dot, the touchscreen Amazon Echo Show – and now with the Echo Plus, Amazon is taking things one step further integrating a Zigbee hub.
+We’ve got the miniature Amazon Echo Dot, the widescreen Amazon Echo Show, the alarm clock-like Amazon Echo Spot – and now with the Echo Plus, Amazon is taking things one step further integrating a Zigbee hub.
 The idea is that this could be the only smart home device you need, and you won’t need an array of hubs plugged into your network.

 It’s a step in the right direction, but a few software limitations hold the Plus back for now.